Commercial Services

 Code compliance

 ADA slope and cross-slope, fire lane specs, structural load ratings, Summit County commercial amendments.
-We check our own work against the code before the inspector shows up.
-Passes the first time.
+The scope is checked against code and plan requirements before inspection.

 GC coordination

 We work as part of the build team.
-Direct line to Jurgen, clean handoffs to framers and electricians, no schedule conflicts with mud and drywall.
-One point of contact, not a dispatcher on the other side of the Wasatch.
+Direct line to Jurgen, cleaner handoffs to the next trades, and one point of contact for concrete scope decisions.

 Heavy-duty engineering